collinb9/Data-Science-projects/README.md

 2. **Stock price forecasting**: In this project an LSTM is used to predict the next 10 days' stock price of two different stocks using data from the previous 300 days.

+3. **DCGAN**: I train a deep convolution generative adversarial network to generate 64x64 images of cars.
+The model is trained on the [Stanford AI lab car dataset](https://ai.stanford.edu/~jkrause/cars/car_dataset.html), which contains 16,185 images.